Tyler Tessier Spun A Wild Web Of Lies Surrounding Laura Wallen Which Included A Second Fiancee

 — Michelle Basch (@mbaschWTOP) September 14, 2017

-On the Montgomery County official Statement of Charges, the police have written a six-page report outlining the timeline that led up to the death of Laura Wallen, and what happened after Tyler Tessier ended her life.
-Laura Wallen’s sister Jennifer Kadi is the person who reported Wallen missing, and Kadi detailed the time prior to Wallen’s disappearance, including the time when Laura Wallen discovered she was pregnant.
+On the Montgomery County official Statement of Charges, the police have written a six-page report outlining the timeline that led up to the death of Laura Wallen and what happened after Tyler Tessier ended her life.
+Laura Wallen’s sister, Jennifer Kadi is the person who reported Wallen missing, and Kadi detailed the time prior to Wallen’s disappearance, including the time when Laura Wallen discovered she was pregnant.

-Kadi said that Tyler Tessier asked Laura’s father if he could marry Laura and that was the couple’s plan, to marry after the baby was born.
+Kadi said that Tyler Tessier asked Laura’s father if he could marry Laura and that the couple’s plan was to marry after the baby was born.
 Tessier attended doctor’s appointments, and there was never any mention that anyone but Tessier could be the father of the unborn child.

 After Laura was murdered, Tessier allegedly used Wallen’s phone to send a text to Kadi that was intended to create doubt.